State Police: Pedestrian Killed In Bangor Accident Had Run Out Of Gas - NewsBreak

 Remains of missing Maine man found

-WALDOBORO, Maine — Police say they have confirmed that a body found on Thanksgiving Day in Waldoboro is that of a Waldoboro man who had been missing for more than a year.
+WALDOBORO, Maine (WMTW) - Police say they have confirmed that a body found on Thanksgiving Day in Waldoboro is that of a Waldoboro man who had been missing for more than a year.
 Waldoboro Police say a hunter found human remains off Old County Road on Thanksgiving Day.
-Local and state police both responded to the scene.
+Local and...

 Silver Alert Issued for a Missing 68-year-old Milford Man